-mshcMigrate was developed by The Helpware Group in partnership with Microsoft and allows you to migrate older help content (MS Help 2 and MS HTML Help 1.x) to MS Help Viewer format (the new help format for MS Visual Studio 10, VS 11 help and beyond).
-It takes various inputs including projects files (.hxc and .hhp), compiled help files (.hxs and .chm), and help folders.
+The mshcMigrate utility was developed by The Helpware Group in partnership with Microsoft and allows you to migrate older help content (MS Help 2 and MS HTML Help 1.x) to MS Help Viewer format (.mshc) used by VS 2010/2012/+ and Windows 8.

-Outputs include .mshc/.cab help package files and .msha manifest files.
-The application includes several additional tools that allows you to test, install/uninstall, view the HelpLibManager.exe output log, perform API calls, and explore the help library data store.
+The application includes several additional tools that allows you to test, install/uninstall, view the HelpLibManager output log, perform API calls, and explore the help library data store.
+The utility can also be operated in batch mode for overnight builds and command line operation.

-The utility is part of Helpware's FAR HTML v5 product set which provides advanced meta tag editing and TOC/Index editing for MS Help Viewer projects. mshcMigrate however can be downloaded separately (see mshcMigrate licensing below for further detail).
+The utility is part of Helpware's FAR HTML v5 product set which provides advanced meta tag editing and TOC/Index editing for MS Help Viewer projects.
+MshcMigrate can also be downloaded and licensed separately (see licensing section below).

 Migrate features include: